OGRECave/blender2ogre/README.md

 Except for the Emission texture, where the Emission input of the Principled BSDF node is used as the Emission texture.

 A good example of how the material should be setup for best results is the "Damaged Helmet" model found here: https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/DamagedHelmet

+#### OGRE Next JSON Materials
+The current OGRE Next JSON exporter only explicitly supports a metalness workflow, however it will attempt to export materials not following that workflow regardless and *may* produce passable results.

+For materials using metalness it expects a single image with the blue channel containing the metalness map and the green channel containing the roughness map fed into the Principled BSDF via a Separate RGB node.
+Not following this convention will print a warning to the console and the exported materials will likely not appear correctly when rendered.

+There are numerous features in the Ogre Next JSON format that are not directly supported, see the [Materials JSON](MaterialsJSON.md) notes for details.

 ### Blender Modifiers Support
 Blender has some very useful modifiers, and most of them are supported by `blender2ogre` but not all of them.